DEADP0OL/LWF-DiscordBot/README.md

-# Slackbot API Scripts for Delegate and Voter Notifications in LWF
+# Slackbot API Scripts for Delegate and Voter Notifications
 A set of algorithms to anlayze the blockchain and provide Slack notifications.

 ## Scheduled Notifications